Preston Trail: Military road

 The Preston Trail extended from its southern terminus in Austin northwards to Cedar Springs (now part of downtown Dallas).
 From that point, it was known as Preston Road.
 Preston Road extended about 100 mi further northwards from the Trinity River at Dallas through Dallas, Collin and Grayson Counties to the town of Preston, where it joined Texas Road.
 Texas Road then crossed the Red River as it headed north toward Missouri.

+According to Gary and Margaret Kraisinger, " Completed in 1843, the Preston road ended just below the confluence of the Washita River and the Red River at Washita Bend."

 Texas State Highway 289

 Today, Texas State Highway 289, also known as the modern Preston Road, closely follows the path of the original Preston Trail.